Autistic Man’s Lawsuit Against Disney’s Disability Policy Finally Gets Trial Date

 Source: WESH 2 News

-Tom is the former host and producer of the Disneyland Edition podcast, and is now providing Disneyland content from the parks.
+Tom is the former host/producer of the Disneyland Edition podcast and is currently the co-host of the Connecting With Walt podcast, plus is also providing Disneyland content from the parks.
 He enjoys traveling with friends and spending time with family, including his son and grandson.
-In his spare time he volunteers with Scouts BSA and Cub Scouts, and help found his son's former Cub Scout Pack.
+In his spare time he volunteers with Scouts BSA and Cub Scouts, and helped found his son's former Cub Scout Pack.
 His favorite Disneyland attraction is Space Mountain.